Z-Khumalo/food-ordering-app/README.md

 Connect the system to a PostgreSQL database.

 ## Usage
+Admin logs into the system

+Place an order by selecting the desired items and providing your contact information.

+Check the order status by navigating to the "Order Status" page.

+Update the order status by logging in to the admin interface and selecting the appropriate status from the dropdown menu.

 ## Project status
 This project is currently in development and is not yet ready for production use.